Feefo logo

 Chimney sweeping

-Regular cleaning of your chimney or flue can reduce the build-up of soot, clear obstructions such as bird and insect nests, help prevent fires, and prevent carbon monoxide poisoning.
+Regular cleaning of your chimney or flue can reduce the build-up of soot, clear obstructions such as bird and insect nests, and help prevent fires and carbon monoxide poisoning.

-A typical price for a professional chimney/flue sweeping service will start at around £50 (for a single chimney).
+A typical price for professional chimney sweeping will start at around £60 (for a single chimney).

-Having a website to promote your holiday cottage is essential when it comes to gaining visibility and trust on the internet.
-As well as any listings or ads you’ve placed elsewhere, a website allows people to instantly check availability and book directly with you and acts as a great platform to show off your cottage’s best photos and reviews.
+Creating a website to promote your holiday cottage is essential when it comes to gaining visibility and trust on the internet.
+A website allows people to instantly check availability and book directly with you, and acts as a great platform to show off your cottage’s best photos and reviews.

 Typical annual costs for your own website